September 11 -

 Where are classes held?

-Classes are held at the Muslim Community of Western Suburbs located at 40440 Palmer Rd, Canton, MI 48188.
+Classes are held at the Median Activity Center located at 1905 S Haggerty Road, Canton, MI 48188.

 Will there be an online option?